The Next Hundred Years

 The Next Hundred Years is a 1994 album by Ted Hawkins.
 It was the last album released during Hawkins's lifetime.
-The Washington Post called it one of 1994's best albums.

 Critical reception

-AllMusic gave the album 3.5 stars (out of 5), with reviewer Bill Dahl calling it "a far weaker outing than what came before, largely due to a plodding band unwisely inserted behind Hawkins that tends to distract rather than enhance his impassioned vocals and rich acoustic guitar strumming."
+AllMusic reviewer Bill Dahl called the album "a far weaker outing than what came before, largely due to a plodding band unwisely inserted behind Hawkins that tends to distract rather than enhance his impassioned vocals and rich acoustic guitar strumming."
 The Los Angeles Times called The Next Hundred Years "an album of strange and wonderful beauty."
+The Washington Post listed it as one of 1994's best albums.